survivejs/react-book/manuscript/03_webpack_and_react.md

 ...
 ```

 In addition we need to expand our Babel configuration to include the plugin we need during development.
-Here we enable HMR transform in particular:
+Here we enable the preset in particular:

 **.babelrc**